Missouri dad’s testimony against transgender sports ban goes viral: ‘Let them have their childhoods’

 GOP lawmakers who have pushed the legislation argue that transgender athletes have a biological advantage over their peers, a justification that parents like Boulware have strongly disputed.
 Although there is not sufficient data on the issue, advocates say young transgender athletes face obstacles that affect their athletic performance, such as discrimination, trauma and gender dysphoria, The Washington Post’s Emily Wax-Thibodeaux and Samantha Schmidt reported.

 This is the second time Boulware, a business lawyer and the son of a Methodist minister, has testified on the issue before Missouri lawmakers.
-Boulware opposed a similar bill at a public committee hearing last February.
+Boulware opposed a similar bill at a public committee hearing in February 2020.
 That bill did not advance in the House.

-So when Boulware learned that similar bill was again working its way through the House earlier this month, he decided he needed to testify again on behalf of transgender children, he told The Washington Post.
+So when Boulware learned that a similar bill was again working its way through the House earlier this month, he decided he needed to testify again on behalf of transgender children, he told The Washington Post.

 “I thought it was important.
 I took the testimony that I gave last year and revised it,” said Boulware, 45.
 “I really just spoke from my heart.”